List of photographic films: Black and white reversal (slide) films

-Colour negative films
+Color negative films

 Agfa-Gevaert

 Agfa-Gevaert is headquartered in Mortsel, Belgium and following the sale of its consumer films division (See AgfaPhoto), now only manufactures commercial films; 'Aviphot' for aerial photography and 'Copex' archival microfilms (since 2013 Copex films are branded 'Imagelink' for Eastman Park Micrographics).
 Some of these films are however repackaged for consumer use by Maco under its Rollei brand and by Japan Camera Hunter, Silberra and ADOX.

 AgfaPhoto

-The AGFA consumer film division with its plant in Leverkusen, Germany was spun off by Agfa-Gevaert into a new company AGFA PHOTO in 2004.
+The Agfa consumer film division with its plant in Leverkusen, Germany was spun off by Agfa-Gevaert into a new company AgfaPhoto in 2004.
 At buy out the firm was split into a holding company Agfa-Photo Holding GMBH (licenses) and manufacturing company Agfa-Photo GMBH (leverkusen).
 The manufacturing company went bankrupt in 7 months resulting in the closure of the Leverkusen plant in 2005.
 The holding company was unaffected and retains a trademark license from Agfa-Gevaert for the use of the AgfaPhoto brand and 'red dot' logo on products having a photographic application.
 Since 2005 these rights for consumer film products have been sub-licensed to Lupus Imaging & Media.
-The colour negative and slide films were made by Ferrania from 2005, whilst black and white films were converted by Ferrania from stored master rolls of AGFA stock.
+The color negative and slide films were made by Ferrania from 2005, whilst black and white films were converted by Ferrania from stored master rolls of Agfastock.
 Ferrania closed in 2009.
-Replacement colour films were supplied by Fujifilm until this contract ended in early 2018, ending the sale of colour film under the AgfaPhoto brand.
+Replacement color films were supplied by Fujifilm until this contract ended in early 2018, ending the sale of color film under the AgfaPhoto brand.
 Black & White films were replaced by new films made by Harman Technology after 2013.